Elvira Anderfjärd

 Elvira Anderfjärd (born 1 August 1999), also known mononymously as Elvira, is a Swedish record producer and songwriter.
 She achieved prominence after remixing the singles "Willow" (2020), "Love Story (Taylor's Version)" (2021), and producing "Message in a Bottle" (2021) and "Girl at Home (Taylor's Version)" (2021) by Taylor Swift.

 Anderfjärd produced the Swedish Sverigetopplistan top-20 singles "I Do Me" by Malou Prytz and "I'm Coming" by Tove Lo, as well as contributed backing vocals on the Weeknd's "Take My Breath" and Swift's "Message in a Bottle", both which reached the top 10 on the United States Adult Top 40 chart.
 She helped write and produce Addison Rae's "Diet Pepsi" (2024) which was the artist's first Hot 100 single, peaking at 54.
-She has worked with various artists including Katy Perry, Anne-Marie, Ed Sheeran, Tove Styrke, Alma, Benee, First Aid Kit, Conan Gray, Maisie Peters and Addison Rae.
+She has worked with various artists including Katy Perry, Anne-Marie, Ed Sheeran, Tove Styrke, Alma, Benee, First Aid Kit, Conan Gray, and Maisie Peters.

 Career

 In high school, she studied jazz piano, and taught herself to play cello.
 After graduating, she abandoned her plans of becoming a nurse, to focus on music production.
 Influenced by Australian record producer Flume, Anderfjärd gained first production jobs throughout 2018 and 2019, working on "4U" (2018) by Joakim Molitor featuring Cher Lloyd, debut single of Malou Prytz "I Do Me" (2019), and a remix of Tove Lo's "Glad He's Gone" (2019).

 In 2020, she joined Max Martin-owned MxM Publishing.
 She produced two singles from the 2020 reissue of Tove Lo's 2019 album Sunshine Kitty "I'm Coming" and "Sadder Badder Cooler", as well as "What Makes a Woman" (2020) from Katy Perry's sixth studio album Smile (2020).
 In the following months, she remixed two Taylor Swift songs "Willow" (2020) and "Love Story (Taylor's Version)" (2021), which resulted in speculation about the producer, due to lack of her presence in social media.
 Both remixes amassed 11 million streams on Spotify, as reported by Billboard on 15 April 2021.

 During 2021, Anderfjärd worked on Molly Sandén's "Kärlek Slutar Alltid Med Bråk", Anne-Marie's "Beautiful", and Swift's "Girl at Home (Taylor's Version)" and "Message in a Bottle".
+She produced another song for Tove Lo, "Cute & Cruel," for the singer's fifth album Dirt Femme (2022).
 Two years later, she was one of the producers of Alma's Time Machine and Maisie Peters' The Good Witch (both 2023).

 In 2025, she was credited as a writer and producer on Addison Rae's debut album, Addison, along with Luka Kloser and Rae herself.
+The trio was awarded The Future is Female award by Variety for "breaking the glass ceiling by writing, producing and performing [the] Grammy-nominated debut album entirely themselves."